nsidc/pmesdr/README.md

 Required inputs:

-meta_in : fully-qualified .meta file from `meas_meta_make`
+ * meta_in : fully-qualified .meta file from `meas_meta_make`
-outpath : output path for .setup files
+ * outpath : output path for .setup files

 Options:

--b box_size: number of pixels that defines measurement response function, as a square box_size X box_size area of the output grid.
+-b box_size: number of pixels that defines measurement response function (MRF), as a square box_size-by-box_size area of the output grid.
 MRF for pixels outside the box_size is defined to be zero.
-Default 80; the actual value used at run-time is encoded in the CETB output variable attribute `TB:measurement_search_bounding_box_km`.
+Default box_size is 80.
+At run-time, the box_size value is encoded (in units of km) in the CETB output variable attribute `TB:measurement_search_bounding_box_km`.
 See discussion of determining optimal values for this parameter in [Box size parameter](#box-size-parameter) section.

 Outputs: